-The first step a Tampa divorce attorney typically does when preparing for a divorce case is to classify each asset and debt as either marital or separate property.
+The first step a Tampa divorce attorney typically does when preparing a case is to classify each asset and debt as either marital or separate property.
 For instance, if filing for divorce when you own a home, your divorce lawyer in Tampa should review the details to determine if the home is marital or separate property.
 Only marital property/ debt is subject to equitable distribution by a court; separate property will remain the property of the spouse who owns it.
 Marital property is typically all debts and property acquired jointly during the term of the marriage.
 However, there may be exceptions that apply, you should speak with a divorce lawyer in Tampa to see if any exceptions are applicable to your particular situation.

 Divorce When You Own a Home as Tenancy by the Entireties

-If filing for divorce when you own a home you should review the property’s deed to determine how ownership is recorded.
+If filing for divorce when you own a home you should review the deed to determine how ownership is recorded.
 Under Florida Statute §689.115, when a married couple jointly purchases a home or other personal property it is presumed that the property will be held as a tenancy by the entireties.
 In a tenancy by the entireties, the property is owned by the marital union, rather than by the individual spouses.
 Each party to the marriage will have a half interest in the marital union, which in turn owns the property.

 Divorce When You Own a Home that is Homestead

 Additional considerations should also be paid to property that is classified as homestead under the Florida Constitution.
 If filing for divorce when you own a home that is registered as homestead additional steps may be necessary to complete the process.
-Property that has been properly designated as homestead is exempt from levy by creditors and may also benefit from reduced taxes.
+Property which is properly designated as homestead is exempt from levy by creditors and may also benefit from reduced taxes.
 The purpose of homestead is to promote stability and welfare by allowing homeowners to continue to reside in their home despite financial misfortune and the demands of creditors to levy the property.
 See Public Health Trust of Dade County v.
 Lopez.

 Homestead property held by a married couple may not be sold or encumbered unless both spouses consent.
 For instance, a mortgage cannot be placed on the property unless both spouses agree to it.
 Further, a spouse cannot give the homestead property to a third party in a will unless the other spouse agrees to the devise.